pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Storage Tile Cache Size (tiles)

 How many tiles to store on the watch.
 Take care with this settings, large values can cause crashes.
 Similar to [Tile Cache Size](#tile-cache-size), ensure you test the limits of your device and set this value with a reasonable buffer in mind.
 The storage cache (like the in memory cache) is a LRU (last recently used) cache, the least used tiles will be removed once the cache is full and a new tile needs to be added.

+see [Storage Tile Page Count (pages)](#storage-tile-page-count-pages) for ways to increase this number beyond what will fit into memory.

+### Storage Tile Page Count (pages)

+In order to be able to store more tiles into storage, we need to stripe the 'known tile keys' into pages/partitions, this significantly increases the number of tiles we can store.

+Think of this setting like pages in a dictionary/book.
+If we have one page, we can only store so many words on that page (eg. 100).
+If we have 2 pages in a book we can write twice as many words because we have twice the space.
+However the more pages we have the more times we need to flick back and forward between the pages if we are searching for a specific word.

+The page size determines the number of 'known tile keys' that we can load at one time, its effectively `<Number of Storage Tiles in Memory> = <Storage Tile Cache Size (tiles)> / <Storage Tile Page Count (pages)>`.

+As with all the settings though, there is a trade off.

+If we set `<Storage Tile Page Count (pages)> = 1` we will have a large memory consumption, and therefore will not be able to store many tiles (~300 absolute max on the venu2s).
+However, there will be very little io needed to read a tile (its just the tile read), because we already know of its existence.
+So this is better for cpu/io.

+If we set `<Storage Tile Page Count (pages)> = 5` we should be able to effectively increase the number of stored tiles by 5X, since we only need to load a portion of them into memory each time.
+Note the max `Storage Tile Cache Size` is still capped by the maximum storage size allowed per device, normally on the order of Mb, **NOT** Gb.
+This memory saving is not free though, as we need more io and cpu power to process 5 different pages, and need to load the page for the tile we are requesting (so switching out pages could happen quite often).

+Smaller values of `<Storage Tile Page Count (pages)>` should be better than larger, as we will need to do less io to get the page if we already have it, but may crash due to memory issues.

 ### Storage Seed Bounding Box